 Dr. Karen Bell, Core Leader

-Dr. Bell is an Associate Professor of Neurology, and has successfully led this core during the last decade.
+Dr. Bell is a Professor of Neurology, and has successfully led this core during the last decade.
 Under Dr. Bell’s leadership, the core has been successful in the outreach and recruitment of patients, and in the education of a very broad audience—from patients, caregivers, and the community at large, to trainees, scientists, and physicians.